paulinho-16/MEIC-ASSO/docs/authentication.md

 #### Mapping

 ![](https://i.imgur.com/QKpBwIL.png)
-A request sent to one of the authentication or user endpoints will result in a JSON response that includes the appropiate [HTTP status code](https://restfulapi.net/http-status-codes/), which classifies the fault in a simple, machine-readable way.
+A request sent to one of the authentication or user endpoints will result in a JSON response that includes the appropriate [HTTP status code](https://restfulapi.net/http-status-codes/), which classifies the fault in a simple, machine-readable way.
 It also includes a textual description of the error for the client - `message`.

 #### Consequences